YoniA/terminal-quiz/README.md

 To do so, carefully follow the steps bellow.

-1. under the main directory create a `questions` file (name is important!)
+1. decide in advance how many questions you want to add in a single batch.
+2. run `utils/create_question_template.sh [number]`,  where `number` is the number you decided on, in the previous section.
+This will create a `questions.txt` file under the main project directory.
-2. populate the `questions` file with questions in the following format (this step is error-prone, so should be done carefully):
+2. populate the `questions.txt` file with questions in the following format (this step is error-prone, so should be done carefully):
 ```
 5
 ---